Posted on October 20, 2024

 Future Plans: I hope to make it so people are not as intimidated by the idea of social justice in Denver and beyond.
 I wanted to make resources easier to find.

-Major: Construction Management, Minor in Entrepreneurship
+Major: Construction Management, Minor in Business

 Project: Finding a possibility of reusing construction material rather than it just being thrown out.
 Anything from drywall, and plywood to cabinets, and more, etc. After the material is damaged, just barely or even left over.
 A lot of times it is thrown out rather than saved or recycled.